njtierney/rcproposal2018/2018-rconsortium-proposal.md

 completed datasets.
 Some use weighting approaches, appealing to ideas from the design-based literature in survey sampling.

+R has many more methods for working with missing data than other statistical software.
+One feature that R is lacking that other statistical programming languages have is special missing values.
+To add this feature in an analogous way to other languages would require changes to R core code, which is outside the scope of this project.

+R is able to incorporate so many methods due to its modular packaging system.
-R has many more approaches for working with missing data than other statistical software.
-To be exact, there are currently 274 R packages on CRAN that mention missing data or imputation in their DESCRIPTION files.
+Currently, there are currently 274 R packages on CRAN that mention missing data or imputation in their DESCRIPTION files.
+These packages serve many different applications.
 There are imputation packages such as mice, Amelia, and mi [@mi; @amelia; @mi].
 There are providing descriptive statistics and visualisations, like naniar, VIM, and MissingDataGUI [@naniar; @VIM; @Cheng2015].
 There are still many other packages developed to handle complex, heterogenous (categorical, quantitative, ordinal variables) data of large dimension multi-level data, such as missMDA, and MixedDataImpute [@Josse2016; @Murray2015].
 There are many missing data packages in R that solve real problems.
 A problem with so many options is navigating the decision paralysis of choice - which one is right for the case at hand.
 It is not trivial.

-This application aims to valorize current work in missing data by providing a unified platform that lists and organizes existing packages, articles, tutorials, documentation, and workflows for analyses with missing data.
+This application aims to valorize current work in missing data by creating an infrastructure steering committee (ISC) working group, which will provide a unified platform that lists and organizes existing packages, articles, tutorials, documentation, and workflows for analyses with missing data.
 The platform will be easy to extend, and will be well documented, so it can easily incorporate future research in missing